kjosib/kjosib.github.io/documenting.md

 What schemas, structures, and file formats are particularly relevant?
 How do they fit into the system?

-For relational databases, you probably want two views:
+For relational databases, you probably want three views:

 * a conceptual/categorical management view which groups general concepts, and might index the...
 * detailed entity-relationship diagrams for quick reference by working developers.
+* a data dictionary, which explains the meaning or interpretataion of data found in each field.

 For non-relational and/or document-oriented data stores, you will have some concept of an accessor key for a chunk of related data.
 That key might look like a pathname, or it may have no particular structure,